xueyuejie/Asn1BInt/README.md

-## BigInt
+## Asn1BInt

-The BigInt package provides arbitrary-precision integer arithmetic in Swift.
+The Asn1BInt package provides arbitrary-precision integer arithmetic in Swift.
 Its functionality falls in the following categories:

 * **Arithmetic:** addition, subtraction, multiplication, division, exponentiation, remainder and modulus, gcd and lcm